-5.3 Assignment
+5.3 Data Analytics Assignment

 The data analytics assignment will require students to analyze data using excel and draw on the student's critical thinking and analytical skills.
+It is due no later than 4:00 pm on Wednesday, July 12, 2023.

-Students have the option to complete the assignment individually or with one other student in this course.
+Students have the option to complete the assignment individually or with one other student who has the same instructor.
 Plagiarism is a serious academic offence and will not be tolerated.
 Plagiarism can result in a penalty as severe as expulsion from the University.

-Assignments must be submitted through the Assignment tab on the OWL course site so that TurnIt-In may be used to detect any plagiarism that may have occurred.
+Assignments must be submitted through the Assignment tab on the OWL course site so that Turn-It-In may be used to detect any plagiarism that may have occurred.

 Any assignment received after the due date will result in a grade of zero (0).

 Assignments will not be returned to students but may be reviewed in the instructor's office.

+5.4 Case Assignment

+The case assignment will require students to research and analyze accounting issues using the CPA Handbook.
+The assignment will draw on the student's critical thinking, analytical, research, and writing skills.
+It is due no later than 4:00 pm on Tuesday, July 25, 2023.

+Students have the option to work individually or with one other student in the class.
+Keep in mind that plagiarism is a serious academic offence that can result in a penalty as severe as expulsion from the University.
+Whenever you take an idea or a passage from another author, you must acknowledge your source by using quotation marks where appropriate, and by proper referencing such as footnotes and citations.

+The assignment must be submitted using Word through the Assignment tab on the OWL course site so that Turn-It-In may be used to detect any plagiarism that may have occurred.

+Any assignment received after the due date will receive a grade of zero (0).

+Assignments will not be returned to students but may be reviewed in the instructor's office.

-5.4 Examinations
+5.5 Examinations